Eppo-exp/eppo-docs/docs/guides/engineering/nextjs-setup.md

  });
 ```

+This function is synchronous and ready to handle assignments after it returns.

 Additional details are available in the [offline initialization documentation](/sdks/client-sdks/javascript#off-line-initialization) for the client SDK.

 ## Start a new Next.js React App